Chuck Connors, left, and Dale Robertson in "Tales of Wells Fargo" (1957)

 "Tales of Wells Fargo" — Chuck and Dale approach the Reflecting Pool

-Around the 1:16 mark in the video clip — the shot looks like the above photo — watch as the stagecoach wobbles while it struggles to negotiate an especially rocky stretch of road through Bobby's Bend.
+Here we see the stagecoach negotiating an especially rocky stretch of road through Bobby's Bend.
 This rough piece of road, which I call the Floor, is ribbed with a series of large boulders, posing a formidable obstacle.
 While it seems nuts to even try to traverse this section of what could hardly be called a "road" in a rickety wooden stage, presumably this sort of thing was par for the course in the days of stagecoach travel — and here the stage does make it over the obstacle.

-The photo contains a number of Upper Iverson features, which I've noted in the above version of the shot.
+The photo contains a number of Upper Iverson features.
 You can learn more about these features by clicking on the following links: Wrench Rock, Smiling Lion, Two-Humper, the Aztec.

 "The Tomb" (1986)